southsudan/ureport/README.md

 It will double check with you.

-You can verify this by doing
+You can verify this by doing:

     git submodule foreach git remote -v